tprasadtp/ubuntu-post-install/docs/tasks.md

   Canonical partner repositories are not configured or enabled for derivatives of Ubuntu because thee might be some conflicts.

-!!! bug "Note on 32 bit Architecture"
+!!! bug "Note on 32 bit & ARM Architecture"
     - Please note that Google Chrome doesn't support 32 bit architecture, please use Chromium.
-    - Signal and Visual studio code do not support 32 bit architecture either.
+    - Signal, Skype, Mendeley and Visual studio code do not support 32 bit architecture.
+    - Some repositories are not available for ARM architecture.

 ## Add personal package archives (PPA)